andrewoid/evolution-java/servlet/tomcat.md

 To deploy it to Tomcat, run this command.

 Windows
+`copy build/libs/*.war /path/to/tomcat/webapps`

+Mac/Linux
 `cp build/libs/*.war /path/to/tomcat/webapps`

-Mac/Linux
-`copy build/libs/*.war /path/to/tomcat/webapps`

 Your webapp should be available at http://localhost:8080/Project/servletName

-To watch the logs run this command on Mac/Linux

-`tail -f logs/catalina.out`
+If something doesn't work you can look at a log file located in the `logs` directory